AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `storage_access_key` - (Optional) Advanced option.
 Storage access key.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `file_share_folder` - (Optional) Advanced option.
 File share folder.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `share_directory` - (Optional) Advanced option.
 Share directory.
 Applicable to Azure and Palo Alto Networks VM-Series deployment only.
 Available as of provider version R2.17.1+.
 * `sic_key` - (Optional) Advanced option.
-Bic key.
+Sic key.
 Applicable to Azure and Check Point Series deployment only.
 * `container_folder` - (Optional) Advanced option.
-Bootstrap storage name.
+Container folder.
 Applicable to Azure and Fortinet Series deployment only.
 * `sas_url_config` - (Optional) Advanced option.
-Bootstrap storage name.
+SAS URL Config.
 Applicable to Azure and Fortinet Series deployment only.
 * `sas_url_license` - (Optional) Advanced option.
-Bootstrap storage name.
+SAS URL License.
 Applicable to Azure and Fortinet Series deployment only.
 * `user_data` - (Optional) Advanced option.
-Bootstrap storage name.
+User Data.
 Applicable to Check Point Series and Fortinet Series deployment only.

 ### Misc.
 * `tags` - (Optional) Mapping of key value pairs of tags for a firewall instance.
 Only available for AWS, AWSGov, GCP and Azure firewall instances.
 For AWS, AWSGOV and Azure allowed characters are: letters, spaces, and numbers plus the following special characters: + - = . _ : @.
 For GCP allowed characters are: lowercase letters, numbers, "-" and "_".
 Example: {"key1" = "value1", "key2" = "value2"}.